 The Hollingbourne War Memorial lists the names of 37 men from Hollingbourne who died for their country in World War I and the names of 12 men and 1 woman from Hollingbourne who died in World War II.
 Where possible links have been made to the Commonwealth War Graves Commission website which provides more information.

-All Saints’ Church in Hollingbourne is part of the North Downs Benefice as from the Autumn of 2016 which includes three groups of churches.
-Hollingbourne is in a team with Hucking, Thurnham, Detling, Boxley and Grove Green with a Team Vicar based in Hollingbourne.
-Leeds, Broomfield, and the Anglican community in Kingswood were formerly joined with Hollingbourne and Hucking to form the Leeds and Hollingbourne Benefice.
-Leeds, Broomfield, and Kingswood are now in a Team with Otham and Langley with their own Team Vicar.
+All Saints’ Church in Hollingbourne is part of the North Downs Benefice which includes three groups of churches, Hollingbourne with Hucking, Detling with Thurnham and Boxley and Grove Green.
+Leeds, Broomfield and the Anglican community in Kingswood are now in a team with Otham and Langley with their own Team Vicar.
 The Team Rector lives in Bearsted.

 Members of the clergy team are listed on the Parish Directory page and are also responsible for occasional services in the chapel of Leeds Castle.

 Details of services at Hollingbourne Church are listed on the Regular Events page of this website.